3 days/2 nights in Karuizawa by bus

 Karuizawa Lake Garden

-Karuizawa Lake Garden is a fusion of Karuizawa's beautiful scenery and a garden filled with colorful flowers.
+Karuizawa Lake Garden is a fusion of Karuizawa's beautiful landscape and a garden filled with colorful flowers.
 From early June to mid-July, 3,500 roses and other flowers will be in full bloom.

 Karuizawa Hatsuchi City Garden